Gut Brain Axis: The Gut & the Brain - How Gut Bacteria Affects Mental Health

 Of course, if our microbiome can affect our mood and brain health so significantly, then it follows that our diet can also significantly affect our mental health too, as the type of diet we can directly influence the type of flora – ‘good’ or ‘bad’ – that flourish in our intestines.
 Dr. Perlmutter, an esteemed neurologist who is the president of the Perlmutter Brain Foundation, believes that eating a diet rich in fermented foods that feed the right types of gut bacteria is the key to good brain health, and offers a comprehensive diet plan in his book, 'Brain Maker'.

 Conversely, on the blog recently, we covered the impact of junk food on our microbiome – if you want to be shocked, read another of Kathy’s blogs which explains how an excess of so-called ‘fast foods’ can have a significant negative effect on our gut microflora – and our brain function! - ‘Junk food alters gut bacteria and makes us less intelligent’.

-To help promote his own book, which was also published this year Professor Tim Spector from King’s College London, put the junk food theory to the test using his 23 year old son, Tim.
-Prior to the experiment, Tim’s gut microflora contained over 3,500 different species of bacteria, but after ten days these populations had plummeted down to just 1,300 species.
+To help promote his own book, which was also published this year, Professor Tim Spector from King’s College London put the junk food theory to the test using his 23 year old son, also called Tim.
+Prior to the experiment, young Tim’s gut microflora contained over 3,500 different species of bacteria, but after ten days these populations had plummeted down to just 1,300 species.
 Wipe-out!